Hippocampus

 Thalamus

-The thalamus mediates almost all sensory and motor signals
+The thalamus mediates almost all sensory and motor

 and relays them to the cerebral

 cortex.
-Information input occurs from the brainstem,
+Information input occurs from the

 spinal cord, cerebellum, amygdala and

 the caudate putamen.
-A key exception is the olfactory
+A key exception is the

 sense, which bypasses the thalamus.
 It

-is a structure of gray matter located deep inside the
+is a structure of gray matter located deep

 brain dorsal of the hypothalamus,

-bordering the Cerebrum cranially and the midbrain
+bordering the Cerebrum cranially and the

 caudally.